 "NAMO AMITABH BUDDH, NAMO AMITABH BUDDH..." she shouted, trying to drown out his cries.

-Then she could stand it no more.
+Then suddenly, her dam broke.
+She could stand it no more.
 She jumped up, slammed her door open, ran to the front gate and yelled at him, "Why do you have to behave like that?
-I was doing my practice and you kept shouting my name over and over!"
+I am doing my practice, and you keep shouting my name over and over!"

-The friend smiled at her and said, "I just called your name for 10 minutes and you were so angry.
-You have been calling Amitabh Buddh's name for over 10 years.
+The friend smiled at her, and said, "I just called your name for 10 minutes, and you got so angry.
+You've been calling Amitabh Buddha's name for over 10 years.
 Just imagine how angry he must be by now!"